 - Going off the last point, you should only purchase space heaters that have a tip-over switch.
 This will ensure your heater does turn off in case it is flipped on its side.

 - Take your space heater out of direct pathways.
 There’s no reason to encourage even the slight chance that someone will run into it.
 This brings us to…

 - Avoid putting space heaters in rooms with pets and children.
-There is a greater chance that equipment will get knocked over when there are kids and animals running around, and that someone will get burned or hurt.
+There is a greater chance that equipment will get knocked over when kids and animals are running around and that someone will get burned or hurt.

 - Don’t use space heaters in wet areas.
-The combination of the heat and the electrical components can make for an extremely dangerous mix.
+The combination of heat and electrical components can make for an extremely dangerous mix.

 - Don’t put clothing on top of space heaters.
 You may think your space heater is a great way to warm up that damp sweater, but trust us, it’s not worth the fire risk.